-- It is important to note that unaccompanied homeless youth must have a new determination every year they fill out the FAFSA.
-However, school district homeless liaisons may continue to make determinations in subsequent years, provided they have the information that is necessary to do so.
-Changes to federal law which will go into effect for the 2023-2024 school year will streamline this process. - Students experiencing homelessness may qualify as non-tax filers for the purposes of the FAFSA.
+- Starting this year, unaccompanied homeless youth will only need to get a determination letter one time.
+They will no longer need to get a new determination letter each year.
+In addition, the new FAFSA law passed by Congress requires that determination be made for students as quickly as possible. - Students experiencing homelessness may qualify as non-tax filers for the purposes of the FAFSA.
 Non-tax filers must include a Verification of Non-filing (VNF) and IRS Form W-2 with their FAFSA application.
 You can find more information about how schools can support students who qualify as non-tax filers here.